vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/hospital-medicine/hospital-medicine-telemetry.md

 # Telemetry

-Ahmad Dbouk and Samuel Lazaroff
+Ashley Ciosek

 ---

 ## Background
 - Many monitored pts do not have a true indication
     - Leads to alarm fatigue, unnecessary workups, and is expensive
+    - Cost: about $110 per patient per day
 - Telemetry is not a substitute for more frequent vital signs

-- Discuss frequently on rounds: always reassess need and indication
+- Discuss frequently on rounds: reassess need and indication

-- Stable patients without troponin elevation or new arrythmias are typically appropriate for transfers without telemetry
+- Select “MAY” for transfers off telemetry and showering off telemetry among stable patients without troponin elevation or new arrythmia

 | 0                                                         | 1                                                          |
 |-----------------------------------------------------------|------------------------------------------------------------|